rhayman/ephysiopy/docs/api/ephysiopy/openephys2py/KiloSort/index.rst

    .. py:method:: get_cluster_spike_times(cluster)

-      Returns the spike times for cluster in samples
+      Returns the spike times for a given cluster in samples.

+      :param cluster: The cluster ID.
+      :type cluster: int

+      :returns: The spike times for the specified cluster.
+      :rtype: np.ndarray